francisborja/master/_posts/2017-04-15-one-week-in-singapore-without-a-phone.md

 Coincidence, magical twist of fate, life lesson, the angry Hand of God—whatever your personal belief system tells you, my phone died right *exactly* when I landed at Changi Airport.

-Now the big disappointment is I'm always prepared down to the last detail: I have my entire itinerary on my phone, an offline Google map of Singapore, the train system app, instant camera access, the whole shebang.
-But what the Fates, in their wretched conniving, failed to remember is that I survived the '90s all the way to Steve Jobs' death without ever needing the complete convenience of the iPhone.
+Now the big disappointment is I had prepared down to the last detail: I had my entire itinerary on my phone, an offline Google map of Singapore, the train system app, instant camera access, the whole shebang.
+But what the Fates, in their wretched conniving, failed to remember is that I survived the 90s all the way to Steve Jobs' death without ever needing the complete convenience of the iPhone.
 I swore my life to unforeseen circumstances and no incorporeal being was about to halt my trip from the get-go (Cebu Pacific pun partially intended).

 <!--excerpt-->